-Students who are eligible to receive emergency grants can receive these funds for this current semester, the summer semester or the upcoming fall semester.
-In addition to the FAFSA, students can complete the appropriate COVID-19 appeal form.
+Students who are eligible to receive emergency grants can receive these funds for this current semester, the spring semester or the upcoming summer semester.
+In addition to the FAFSA, students can complete the COVID-19 appeal form.

 As you know, personal and social responsibility are the heart of our values.
 Therefore, in addition to individual family appeals reviewed on a case-by-case basis, additional allocations will be made to students based on the following guidelines: those families with the highest demonstrated need and most impacted family income levels; families that have maximized utilization of all state, federal and self-help resources; and total level of loan indebtedness.

 Grants from the CARES Act will range from $300 to $1500 based on your need and amount requested.